ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 ### Update the BuildConfig and Push the builder image to {{site.data.keyword.registryshort_notm}}
 {: #scalable-webapp-openshift-13}

-In this step, you will update the BuildConfig section of `openshift_registry.yaml` file to point to {{site.data.keyword.registryshort_notm}} namespace and push the generated builder image to {{site.data.keyword.registryshort_notm}}.
+In this step, you will update the BuildConfig section of `openshift_private_registry.yaml` file to point to {{site.data.keyword.registryshort_notm}} namespace and push the generated builder image to {{site.data.keyword.registryshort_notm}}.

-1. Run the below bash script to update the placeholders in the `openshift.template.yaml` file and to generate **openshift_registry.yaml** file.
+1. Run the below bash script to update the placeholders in the `openshift.template.yaml` file and to generate **openshift_private_registry.yaml** file.
    ```sh
    ./generate_yaml.sh use_private_registry
    ```
    {:pre}
-2. Run the export command from the output to set the existing `MYPROJECT` environment variable with new project name.
+2. Run the export command from the output to set the existing `MYPROJECT` environment variable with the new project name.
 3. Optionally, check the generated `openshift_registry.yaml` file to see if all the placeholders are updated with the respective environment variables.
 The below are 3 important places to do a quick check. _You can skip to the next section_.
 4. **Optional** Locate the *ImageStream* object with the **name** attribute set to your project (`$MYPROJECT`) and check whether the placeholders `$MYREGISTRY`,`$MYNAMESPACE`, and `$MYPROJECT` under `dockerImageRepository` definition of `spec` are updated
    ```yaml